The Carnivore Diet Through a TCM Lens

 - Gout, hyperuricaemia: high purine load is a known direct trigger.

-- Kidney stones, history of: high oxalate-free but high uric acid load.
+- Kidney stones, history of: low oxalate but high uric acid load.

 - Cardiovascular disease history: the modern evidence is mixed but caution is warranted for those with established disease.